JumperC2P/Eatzy/README.md

-# Eatzy - makes your life easy.
+# Eatzy - makes your life easy!